Dam Construction Information in PDF Format

 Key Dates:

-• September 3rd – Latest valve opening date so lake elevation can be lowered to 60” below normal pool.
-Depending upon weather conditions, the valve may be open earlier.
-Lake level will not be lower than 24” below normal pool on this date (other than through natural water loss).
+• September 3rd – Lake level will not be lower than 24 inches below normal pool on this date (other than through natural water loss).

 • December 31st – Project complete